 - Perform baseline ECG and BP measurement - Monitor for a minimum of 6 hours for signs and symptoms of bradycardia, with hourly pulse and BP checks.
-If patient is symptomatic, continue monitoring until resolution - Continuous (real-time) ECG is recommended throughout the 6-hour period - Perform ECG at 6 hours
+If patient is symptomatic, continue monitoring until resolution - Continuous (real-time) ECG is recommended throughout the 6-hour period - Perform ECG at 6 hours - Did the patient require pharmacologic > YES intervention at any time during the Monitor overnight in a medical facility.
+The first-dose monitoring period? monitoring should be repeated after the second dose of fingolimod NO Did third-degree AV block occur at any time YES during the monitoring period?
+Extend monitoring at least overnight, until the findings have resolved NO At the end of the monitoring period, have any of the following criteria been met? > YES HR <45 bpm, <55 bpm in pediatric patients aged Extend monitoring at least overnight, until ≥12 years old, or <60 bpm in pediatric patients the findings have resolved aged 10 to <12 years of age ECG shows new-onset second-degree or higher AV block or QTc interval ≥500 msec NO At the end of the monitoring period, is the HR the lowest since the first dose was YES administered?
+Extend monitoring by at least 2 hours and until the heart rate increases

-Did the patient require pharmacologic intervention at any time during the monitoring period?
-No YES Monitor overnight in a medical facility.
-The first-dose monitoring should be repeated after the second dose of fingolimod.
-Did third-degree AV block occur at any time during the monitoring period?
-No YES Extend monitoring at least overnight, until the findings have resolved.
-At the end of the monitoring period, have any of the following criteria been met?
-HR <45 bpm ECG shows new-onset second-degree or higher AV block or QTc interval ≥500 msec YES Extend monitoring at least overnight, until the findings have resolved.
-At the end of the monitoring period, is the HR the lowest since the first dose was administered?
-No YES Extend monitoring by at least 2 hours and until the heart rate increases.
-First-dose monitoring is complete.
-The above first-dose monitoring procedure should also be followed at re-initiation of treatment if fingolimod therapy is discontinued for One day or longer within the first 2 weeks of treatment More than 7 days during weeks 3 and 4 More than 2 weeks after the first month More than 2 weeks after the first month of treatment
+First-dose monitoring is complete